Big Boss Man: Personal life

+Grave of Ray W. Traylor Jr., aka "The Big Bossman" at the Dallas Memory Gardens in Dallas, Georgia, United States.

 Traylor was married to his childhood sweetheart Angela, and they had two daughters.

 Traylor suffered a motorcycle accident on his Harley-Davidson in May 2002 after he hit a deer and was badly injured.
 He was badly affected by close friend Curt Hennig's death in 2003.

 In July 2004, Traylor unsuccessfully ran for Commission chairman for Paulding County, Georgia.
 He was the owner of a Dallas, Georgia, storage company called RWT Enterprises.

 Death and legacy

 Traylor died of a heart attack at the age of 41 on September 22, 2004, at his home in Dallas, Georgia.
 According to The Wrestling Observer, Traylor's sister had been visiting, and while his two daughters went upstairs to play, his wife Angela briefly left the room at about 10:00 p.m., and returned to find him dead on the sofa.

 Traylor was posthumously inducted into the WWE Hall of Fame in 2016 by Slick, with his widow and daughters accepting the award on his behalf.

+His life was chronicled and featured as a namesake title on the fifth episode within the seventh season of the Canadian docuseries, Dark Side of the Ring.